top of page

 Introduction

-Understanding traditional culture can be difficult when approached literally .. feelings and intuitions generally do not translate all that well into written language and theories .. they are best experienced directly .. more here
+Understanding traditional culture can be difficult when approached literally .. feelings and intuitions generally do not translate all that well into written language and theories .. they are best (?) experienced directly ..

 Culture and language

-The meaning of (Indigenous) song story is imbued by, and exists within, its languages - and there are many regional ones
+The qualitative meaning of (Indigenous) song story is imbued by, and exists within, its languages - and there are at least as many languages as (the originating) unique regions .. and there (were) an estimated 500 of these regions nurtured within this continent and surrounding islands !

-Probably needs the thousands of years of living in and with (being totally dependent upon) one's own living environment to develop such intimate (local) languages with - and thru' - which to describe and live life so fully
+Probably needs the thousands of years of living in and with (being totally dependent upon) one's own living environment to develop such intimate (local) languages with - and thru’ which - to express, maintain and live life so fully

 Aspects of social, ceremony and life are discussed in these audio recordings - they might help illustrate this ..

-Social philosophies inherent to Yolngu peoples here include mediation practice, ‘sharing’ as ceremony, moiety, kinship, totems, song-stories, death and funeral, birthing practice, communicating with earth in ‘song’ ..
+Social philosophies inherent to Yolngu peoples here include mediation practice, ‘sharing’ as ceremony, moiety, kinship, totems, song-stories, death and funeral, birthing practice, communing with earth in ‘song’ ..

-Little (if any) is written .. most is experiential - using 'languages' of dance, song, time-place, situation, ceremony
+Little (if any) is written .. most is experiential - using 'languages' of dance, song, 'time-place' immediacy, situation, ceremony - all ‘updating’ - as all life is .. there is no fixed view in trad culture, all ‘is’ here, now

-May we offer a series of short recordings made at Walkabimirri homelands (mid 'arnhemland') aug-sept 2019 ?
+May we offer a series of short recordings made at homelands (mid 'arnhemland') aug-sept 2019

 The talk is in English - with a little explaining here and there .. read the 'walka recording notes' whilst listening